-The case of Trump allegedly paying hush money to a porn star has been likened to a "zombie" when it was revived from the "grave" by prosecutors to prosecute the former president.
+The case of Trump allegedly paying hush money to a porn star has been likened to a "zombie" when it was resurrected from the "grave" by prosecutors to prosecute the former president.

-This is the accusation that makes Trump the first former US president to be prosecuted in late March 2023.
-Manhattan District Attorney Alvin Bragg announced an indictment in April of the same year with 34 counts of falsifying business records against Trump.
-The 77-year-old billionaire will also become the first former US president to be tried in a criminal trial.
+This is the allegation that makes Trump the first former US president to be prosecuted in late March 2023.
+Manhattan District Attorney Alvin Bragg announced in April of the same year an indictment with 34 counts of falsifying business records against Trump.
+The 77-year-old billionaire will also become the first former US president to be tried in a criminal court.

-The indictment follows a years-long investigation in which Manhattan prosecutors repeatedly suspended and then resumed the investigation, leading the effort to be described as a "zombie case."
+The indictment comes after a years-long investigation in which Manhattan prosecutors repeatedly suspended and then resumed the investigation, to the point where the effort was described as a "zombie case."

 Mr. Donald Trump in West Palm Beach, Florida on March 24.
 Photo: Reuters